-The core Manchester Voices team consists of three people:
+The most recent core Manchester Voices team consisted of three people:

-Rob is a Reader in Linguistics at Manchester Met, and Head of Youth Language at the university’s Manchester Centre for Youth Studies.
+Rob is Professor of Sociolinguistics at Manchester Met.
 He researches, teaches, and writes about the relationship between spoken language and identity.
-He publishes in this area, particularly in relation to the language of young people, but does other public-facing work in various additional areas around language and society.
-He jointly runs the Manchester Voices project with Erin, as well as the Accentism Project.
+He publishes in this area, but does other public-facing work in various additional areas around language and society.
+He recently published a book for a general audience called You’re All Talk: Why we are what we speak.
+As well as running Manchester Voices, Rob also looks after the Accentism Project.
 More details about Rob here and on Twitter: @RobDrummond

 Holly is a Research Associate in Linguistics at Manchester Met.
 She is a sociolinguist who researches sociophonetic variation and change, and has previously worked on Cornish English, exploring how associations with rurality may influence language change.
 More broadly, she is interested in combining speech perception and production methodologies to explore the social meaning of linguistic variation.

 Dr Sarah Tasker (Research Associate)